 And this is just the start.
 As AI models are “fed” with more and new types claims data such as telematics crash data, GPS tracking data, medical and legal claims data, and the like – carriers will be positioned to greatly expand the types and accuracy of claims decisions that can be completely managed via AI.
 According to McKinsey, over 90% of claims will be completely “touchless” by 2030, driven almost entirely by advancements in AI.

 The AI revolution in insurance is well underway.
 Carriers that have started to deploy AI solutions have already proven impressive results that are positively impacting their bottom lines and driving competitive advantage.
-It is imperative for all carriers to begin to leverage AI to position themselves optimally for future growth and success.
+It is imperative for all carriers to begin to leverage Artificial Intelligence to position themselves optimally for future growth and success.